skeeto/scratch/cols/README.md

 ## Special, minimalist builds

 This program is highly portable and requires little runtime.
-On Windows it can be built without linking against a C runtime.
+It can be built for Linux (x86-64) and Windows (any) without linking against libc or a CRT.

+Linux (x86-64):

+    $ make CFLAGS="-Os -fno-pie -ffreestanding" \
+           LDFLAGS="-s -no-pie -nostdlib -Wl,--omagic"

+Note: `--omagic` binaries are much smaller but less compatible, so you may want to exclude this option.

 Mingw-w64: